Meta-Symplectic Geometry of $3^{\rm rd}$ Order Monge-Amp\`ere Equations and their Characteristics: Characteristics of order PDEs

-is the projective sub--variety in $ \P L^\ast_{m^2}$ cut out by \eqref{characteristic}.
-Since we plan to carry out an analysis of certain PDEs via their characteristics, it seems natural to consider all characteristic lines at once, i.e., as a unique geometric object.
+Since we plan to carry out an analysis of certain PDEs via their characteristics, it seems na\-tural to consider all characteristic lines at once, i.e., as a unique geometric object.
 Traditionally, one way to accomplish this is to take the disjoint union

 known as the \emph{characteristic variety} of $\E$ (see, e.g., \cite{MR1083148}).
-As a bundle over $\E$, the family of the fibres of $\Char{}{\E}$ coincides with the equation $\E$ itself.
-So, the bundle $\Char{}{\E}$, in spite of its importance for the study of a given equation $\E$, cannot be used to \emph{define} $\E$ as an object pertaining to $M^{(1)}$.
-Still this can be arranged: it suffices \virg{to project everything one step down}, so to speak.
-The result is precisely the characteristic cone $\V^\E$:
+As a bundle over $\E$, the family of the f\/ibres of $\Char{}{\E}$ coincides with the equation $\E$ itself.
+So, the bundle $\Char{}{\E}$, in spite of its importance for the study of a given equation $\E$, cannot be used to \emph{define} $\E$ as an object pertaining to~$M^{(1)}$.
+Still this can be arranged: it suf\/f\/ices ``to project everything one step down'', so to speak.
+The result is precisely the characteristic cone~$\V^\E$:

-It is easy to see that some characteristic lines, which are distinct entities in $\Char{}{\E}$, may collapse into $\M^{\E}$ (e.g., when the corresponding fibres of the tautological bundle have nonzero intersection): hence, $\M^{\E}$ is not the most appropriate environment for the study of characteristics.
-On the other hand, $\M^{\E}$ is a bundle over $ M^{(1)}$, where there is no trace of the original equation $\E$: as such, it may effectively replace the equation itself and serves as a source of its invariants.
+It is easy to see that some characteristic lines, which are distinct entities in $\Char{}{\E}$, may collapse into $\M^{\E}$ (e.g., when the corresponding f\/ibres of the tautological bundle have non-zero intersection): hence, $\M^{\E}$ is not the most appropriate environment for the study of characteristics.
+On the other hand, $\M^{\E}$ is a bundle over $ M^{(1)}$, where there is no trace of the original equation $\E$: as such, it may ef\/fectively replace the equation itself and serves as a source of its invariants.

-Now we can give a rigorous definition of our main tool, the \emph{characteristic cone} of $\E$.
-Indeed (see Remark \ref{RemarcoFondamentale}), the characteristic variety $\Char{}{\E}$ can be regarded as a sub--bundle of $\P L\longrightarrow \E$.
-In turn, this makes it possible to use the commutative diagram \eqref{diagNonProjEQ} to map $\Char{}{\E}$ to $\P\C^1$ and define the sub--bundle
+Now we can give a rigorous def\/inition of our main tool, the \emph{characteristic cone} of $\E$.
+Indeed (see Remark~\ref{RemarcoFondamentale}), the characteristic variety $\Char{}{\E}$ can be regarded as a sub-bundle of $\P L\longrightarrow \E$.
+In turn, this makes it possible to use the commutative diagram \eqref{diagNonProjEQ} to map $\Char{}{\E}$ to $\P\C^1$ and def\/ine the sub-bundle